-For specific details on curriculum, admission and graduation requirements, tuition and fees, class start dates, or any other aspects of the ODP, visit the ODP website or contact the Online Degree Programs in the Department of Professional and Online Graduate Studies at 800-576-3111.
+For specific details on curriculum, admission and graduation requirements, tuition and fees, class start dates, or any other aspects of the ODP, visit the ODP website.

 ODP students must satisfy Geneva College core requirements, either by ODP's Core and Elective offerings or by transfer.